-2015 sees the Kilpatrick Hills becoming part of the John Muir Way.
+Joined up exploring now the Kilpatrick Hills is part of the John Muir Way.

 The John Muir Way is a 215-kilometre (130 mi) continuous long distance route which runs between Helensburgh and Dunbar.
 It is named in honour of the Scottish 19th-century conservationist John Muir, who was born at Dunbar, East Lothian, in 1838 and became a founder of America’s national park system.
 It’s great to have a new trail nearby which rivals the West Highland Way.

 There are of course the trails on your doorstep which take you all over the Kilpatrick Hills.
 Our favourite is the one up to Loch Humphrey, where the views halfway there will blow you away.